Summer Driving Tips

 Air Conditioning

-As the temperature rises, your A/C works harder to keep your vehicle cool.
-Check A/C performance before traveling; don’t forget to check your cabin air filter, too.
-A lack of air conditioning on a hot summer day affects everyone and is particularly dangerous for people in poor health or who are sensitive to heat, such as children and older adults.
+As the temperatures rise, your A/C works harder to keep your vehicle cool.
+Check A/C performance and cabin air filter before traveling.
+A lack of air conditioning on a hot summer day affects everyone, especially children and older adults sensitive to heat or in poor health.

 Heatstroke

-The summertime months are especially deadly for children when it comes to hot car deaths.
-Heatstroke in vehicles happens when a child is left unattended in a parked vehicle or manages to get into an unattended vehicle.
-Never leave children alone in the car — not even for a minute.
-A child’s body temperature rises three to five times faster than an adult.
-Even if the outside temperature is as low as 60 degrees and the windows are cracked, the temperature inside a vehicle can rapidly reach deadly levels.
+Heatstroke in vehicles happens when a child is left unattended in a parked vehicle or enters an unattended vehicle.
+Never leave children alone in the car.
+A child’s body temperature rises three to five times faster than an adult's.
+Even if it’s 60 degrees outside with the windows cracked, the temperature inside a vehicle can quickly reach deadly levels.

-Visit NHTSA.gov/Heatstroke to learn more tips and reminders to prevent heatstroke.
+Visit NHTSA.gov/Heatstroke for more tips and reminders to prevent hot car deaths.

 Belts and Hoses

-High summer temperatures accelerate the rate at which rubber belts and hoses degrade.
-Look under the hood and inspect all belts and hoses to make sure there are no signs of bulges, blisters, cracks, or cuts in the rubber.
+As summer temperatures rise, rubber belts and hoses degrade.
+Look under the hood and inspect all belts and hoses for bulges, blisters, cracks, or cuts in the rubber.
 It’s best to replace them now if they show signs of obvious wear.
 Also, make sure all hose connections are secure.

 Vehicle Checks